 The Bank's data centre strategy is based on a primary/secondary approach with the disaster recovery capabilities being provided at a secondary data centre with recovery time objectives being aligned to the criticality of the services.
 The Bank operates a schedule of service continuity testing that proves this capability.
 The Bank also has a dedicated business resilience team, providing incident management capabilities and appropriate crisis management processes.
 The Bank has made contingency plans to accommodate for disasters that render its offices unavailable and has three work area recovery sites for this eventuality.
-These work area recovery sites are tested on an annual basis to ensure that they are fit for purpose and the last testing took place in the third quarter of 2019.
+These work area recovery sites are tested on an annual baquarter of 2018. asis to ensure that the ey are fit for purpose and the last testing too k place in the fourth quarter of 2010.